 Aktuelle Beben

 Our earth is actually constantly moving, but only major quakes cause damage.
 Where was something going on?
-On the night of 8 to 9 September 2023, a devastating earthquake of magnitude 6.8 occurred in Morocco at a depth of about 18 km. more
+On 23 September 2023, 2 ten-ton bombs from the Second World War were detonated again in Göttingen. more

 Are you planning to visit the earthquake station?